-1. Attend a school
+1. Attend a School

 Conventions exist for a reason and it’s usually because the method and reasoning to why you do something have been established and understood.
 So one way to get into the construction industry is to attend a school.

-Depending on your chosen course, you will learn the trade secrets of how to build, design and maintain something.
+Depending on your chosen course, you will learn the trade secrets of how to build, design, and maintain something.
 They have qualified teachers who may or do still own their own construction or building business.

 You can help each other out, and form friendships that could lead to professional relationships.

-2. Take a test
+2. Take a Test

 Starting from the lower ranks, and trying to reach up to the higher jobs takes time if you do things the old-fashioned way.
-Paying your dos is certainly the right thing to do, but you don’t have to stay stuck in one job while you do.
+Paying your dues is certainly the right thing to do, but you don’t have to stay stuck in one job while you do.

-There are earthmoving courses that allow you to learn how to use the best in practice machines in the industry.
+There are Earthmoving courses that allow you to learn how to use the best in practice machines in the industry.
 They have personalized professional services so the course can be molded to your needs.
 In the end, if you should pass you will receive a license which means you can now apply for that kind of role.

 Earthmovers are a big part of any construction business.
 They’re the ones that essentially start off a project by moving and digging up the soil so the builders can lay the foundations.
-The certified staff is experienced in bobcats, front ends, rollers, backhoes and of course excavator tickets.
+The certified staff is experienced in bobcats, front ends, rollers, backhoes, and of course excavator tickets.